Sunstone Gemstone Information

 Sunstone is found in a few different places in the world.
 One of the most notable sources is the state of Oregon.
 In the United States, commercial sunstone mining began during the early 1900s and has largely continued since.
 However, it has been known to be in the area for much longer.

-Sunstone mining operations have existed in other parts of the world, as well.
+Sunstone mining operations have existed in other parts of the world since ancient times, as well.
 Two other recognized sources are Russia and Norway, both of which had mining operations begin in the 1800s and, at times, still produce stones today.

 Other areas have produced sunstone as well.
 These include Australia, Canada, China, Congo, Ethiopia, India, Mexico, Sri Lanka, Tanzania, and other areas of the United States.

-Both sunstone and moonstone are feldspar minerals that come in a range of colors.
-While sunstone is usually found in hues ranging from light yellow to vibrant red, moonstone may be colorless, white, gray, pink, green, yellow, or brown.
+Both sunstone and moonstone are feldspar minerals that come in a range of colours.
+While sunstone is usually found in hues ranging from light yellow to vibrant red, moonstone may be colourless, white, gray, pink, green, orange, yellow, or brown.

-When it comes to the differences between sunstone and moonstone, the most dramatic one is the shimmer.
-While sunstone’s aventurescence gives the stone a metallic glitter, moonstone usually has a pearly luster that can mimic a rainbow.
-Additionally, the moonstone glow tends to be softer, while sunstone’s has a distinct sparkle due to the inclusions.
+If you're wondering what is the difference between sunstone and moonstone, the most dramatic one is the shimmer.
+While sunstone's aventurescence gives the stone a golden glow and a light metallic glitter, moonstone usually has a pearly lustre that can mimic a rainbow.
+Additionally, the moonstone glow tends to be softer, while sunstone has a distinct sparkle due to the inclusions.

 If you're looking for sunstone gemstone jewelry, you usually won't find it in a major chain.
 However, independent designers adore the stone, making sunstone jewelry reasonably available.